MetabolicEngineeringGroupCBMA/old_site/index.md

 Our current focus is the production of lipids and fatty acids.

 ![yeast](yeast.png)

-## Current research topics include differenet aspects of metabolic engineering:
+## Current research topics include different aspects of metabolic engineering:

 Methods for engineering and transferring entire metabolic pathways in and between *S. cerevisiae* strains.
-We have developed a method called the Yeast Pathway Kit, that produces short metabolic pathways for a given number of genes compared to other methods.
+We have developed a method we call the Yeast Pathway Kit, that produces short metabolic pathways for a given number of genes compared to other methods.

 ![ypk](yeast_pathway_kit_figure.png)

 Fatty acid overproduction and secretion.

-Metabolism of the pentose sugars *D-xylose* and *L-arabinose*, which are common sugars in plant derived biomass.
+Metabolism of the pentose sugars *D-xylose* which is common in plant derived biomass.

 ## Open source software: